BDS-001/LootScout/README.md

   <h1>LootScout</h1>
 </div>

 A browser extension that enhances your Steam browsing experience by providing real-time game deal information and pricing comparisons directly on Steam store pages.
+Data is sourced from Steam's official API and GG.deals to ensure accurate, up-to-date pricing across multiple platforms.

 ## Download